-Adapted from AccountAbility 2015.
+&lt;sup>19 Adapted from AccountAbility 2015.

-1 Figure 5.1: Rainbow diagram
+Figure 5.1: Rainbow diagram

-3 Source: Adapted from Chevalier, J.M., and D.J.
+Source: Adapted from Chevalier, J.M., and D.J.
 Buckles 2008.

-4 This rainbow diagram can be adapted to understand any characteristics that describe the main stakeholder groups working at local, regional and national levels and the pie-shaped wedges can be used
+This rainbow diagram can be adapted to understand any characteristics that describe the main differences between the stakeholder groups.
+For example, the semicircles can be used to identify stakeholder groups working at local, regional and national levels and the pie-shaped wedges can be used to show the extent to which these groups are affected by the policy.

-5 differences between the stakeholder groups.
-For example, the semicircles can be used to identify of stakeholders can be done using several criteria on one diagram or "map" - and may involve several maps to gain better insight.
-For example, potential stakeholders' level of influence (the pie shaped
+Mapping can be based on any of the criteria used in advance to characterise the stakeholders.
+Mapping of stakeholders can be done using several criteria on one diagram or "map" - and may involve several maps to gain better insight.
+For example, potential stakeholders' level of influence (the pie shaped wedges in Figure 5.1) can be mapped against their willingness or capacity to engage (in the semicircles), or their knowledge of issues can be mapped against their expectations.